Key to Crust and Parchment Fungi (no pores, teeth, or gills)

 1. Fruit body appearing as 1) a pretzel-like network of interwoven strands or 2) a sheetlike or crustlike spreading

-form or 3) a swollen, blackish spindle-like growth on cherry (Prunus) twigs or 4) a large, cracked, blackish,
+form or 3) a swollen, blackish spindle-like growth on cherry (Prunus) twigs or 4) a black, sponge-like mass on

-knob-like or canker-like growth on birch (Betula) trunks or 5) closely arranged, broken pieces of whitish to
+canker-like growth on birch (Betula) trunks or 6) like closely arranged, broken pieces of whitish to grayish to

 8. Fruit body not as above